yoloxsta/az_note_days/README.md

 - Azure Advisor helps you optimize and reduce your overall Azure spend by identifying idle and underutilized resources.
 You can get cost recommendations from the Cost tab on the Advisor dashboard.

+- A PowerShell script is a file that contains PowerShell cmdlets and code.
+A PowerShell script needs to be run in PowerShell.
+In Options C and D, there is no mention of PowerShell installation.
+Without PowerShell installed, you can’t run PowerShell scripts.